hpe-storage/scod/docs/csi_driver/partners/kasten/index.md

 <img src="img/veeam-ready.png" align="right" width="192" hspace="12" vspace="2" />
 Veeam Kasten is a data management platform designed to run natively on Kubernetes to protect applications.
 Kasten integrates seamlessly with the HPE CSI Driver for Kubernetes thanks to the native support for CSI `VolumeSnapshots` and `VolumeSnapshotClasses`.

 HPE CSI Driver for Kubernetes is on the Veeam Alliance Partner Technical Programs designated as Veeam Ready.
+HPE CSI Driver v2.5.2 or later is required to support "volumeMode: Block" `PersistentVolumeClaims` with KubeVirt.

 - View HPE CSI Driver for Kubernetes in the [Veeam Ready database](https://www.veeam.com/sys1041).